Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Abstract

 \section{Abstract}

-We present the analytical solution for the two-dimensional velocity and density fields within the \emph{high-advection/low-diffusion} (HALD) approximation for laminar stratified inclined duct (SID) flows.
-The hallmark of the HALD approximation is that advection is negligible in the momentum equations but dominates in the transport equation.
-The analytical solution is valid for laminar flows in the limit of long ducts and for high Schmidt number values.
-Under such conditions, the flow depends on a single non-dimensional parameter $\Upsilon =\Reg \Gamma/K$ with $\Reg$ the gravitational Reynolds number, $\Gamma$ the aspect ratio of the duct, and $K$ a geometrical parameter depending on the tilt of the duct.
-The analytical solution in the HALD approximation is validated against results from laboratory experiments, and allows us to gain new insight into the dynamics and properties of SID flows.
-Most importantly, constant values of $\Upsilon$ mark the transitions between different flow regimes for both horizontal and inclined ducts.
+\CB{We present the analytical solution for the two-dimensional velocity and density fields within an approximation for laminar stratified inclined duct (SID) flows where diffusion dominates over inertia in the along-channel momentum equation but it is negligible in the density} transport equation.
+We refer to this approximation as the hydrostatic/gravitational/viscous in momentum and advective in density (HGV-A) approximation due to the leading balances in the governing equations.
+The analytical solution is valid for laminar flows \CB{in a two-layer configuration} in the limit of long ducts.
+Under such conditions, \CB{the non-dimensional volume flux is given by the Froude number $Fr^* =\Reg/(A\,K)$} with $\Reg$ the gravitational Reynolds number, \CB{$A$} the aspect ratio of the duct, and $K$ a geometrical parameter that depends on the tilt of the duct \CB{and is obtained from the analytical solution}.
+The analytical solution in the HGV-A approximation is validated against results from laboratory experiments, and allows us to gain new insight into the dynamics and properties of SID flows.
+Most importantly, constant values of $Fr^*$ \CB{describe, in both horizontal and inclined ducts, the transitions between increasingly turbulent flow regimes: from laminar flow, to interfacial waves, to intermittent turbulence and sustained turbulence.}